Use 'Enter' for

 Has a helix shape

-That has the same handiness as its parent subatomic particle itself
+That has the same handiness as its parent base particle itself

 Electric charge and electric field particles